Quackster/LootRestock/README.md

 ## Key Features

 - Tracks every lootable chest opened by players
-- Resets chest contents based on original loot tables
+- Resets chest contents based on original loot tables only when chunks are loaded
+- **Performance-optimized**: Chest resets are processed only when players are nearby and chunks are active
 - Configurable cooldown period using simple time units (e.g. `7 days`, `12 hours`, `30 minutes`)
 - Persists data across server restarts

+## Performance Design
+LootRefresh is designed with server performance in mind:
+- Chest resets only occur when the containing chunk is loaded by a player
+- Minimal memory footprint by only tracking opened chests

 ## Configuration